Get Ready for Your NCSA Interview Process

 Meet Our Talent Acquisition Team

-Gail, Jovan, Lindsey, Simon, Rebecca, and Tracey are our talent acquisition experts.
+Gail, Jovan, Simon, Tracey and Pat are our talent acquisition experts.
 They seek out individuals with the best skills for the job and perform all initial interviews and follow-up.
 One of them will be your main point of contact throughout your interview process.

 Gail Van Hove